She'd always asked herself, "When does Erica get to live?"

 Erica (whose full name we'll keep concealed to protect her identity) began her final attempt at transitioning, which would result in her moving forward, in 2011; her social transition came to fruition by 2012.
 But she didn't just decide to finally do it one day and stick with it — the decision was a lot more nuanced than that.
 In order to achieve her full transition, she left her job at a Catholic university, moved from Philadelphia to San Francisco's Bay Area, and split up with her wife after more than 30 years of marriage.
 Erica then became a transwoman working in a male-dominated job and, some years later, she's still battling alleged employment discrimination despite all her efforts.

 But there's a lot of work to be done.
-LGBTQ workers in the U.S. still find it harder to get hired than the general population, with unemployment rates running two to three times higher for transgender workers, in particular.
+LGBTQ workers in the U.S. still find it harder to get hired than the general population, with unemployment rates running two to three times higher for transgender workers, in particular, according to the U.S. Census Bureau.
 Erica, for example, was looking to evade discrimination when she began searching for a new job, but it seems as though she couldn't quite escape it.

 "At the time I made my final decision to transition, I obtained assistance from qualified medical providers and a gender psychologist," Erica, now 67, says.
 "It became obvious in my work with them that I could not stay at the Catholic university, where I had been professor and chair of healthcare management.
 It was operated by a conservative religious order of nuns, and the university could not even offer support publicly to LGBTQ students out of fear that their very conservative alumnae and the ArchDiocese might object to such culural changes and, as a result, withdraw support."